The Role of a Software Engineer – The Agile Model

 - Enhanced value

 There are many reasons why Agile methodologies and models are better than traditional development processes.
-It really stands out from the more traditional waterfall method and requires fewer processes to integrate and release.
+So it really stands out from the more traditional waterfall method and requires fewer processes to integrate and release.
 In the end, software engineers are moving towards Agile models to improve themselves and enhance their customer’s projects.